-Xurxo, short name for George in Galicia, is the frontman of this small winery located in the most north western point of Spain.
-This region is currently enjoying a lot of international attention with regard to their wines and, in my opinion, some of the most interesting wines currently created in Spain come from Galicia.
+Xurxo, a short name for George in Galicia, is the frontman of this small winery located in the most North-Western point of Spain.
+This region is currently enjoying a lot of international attention for its wines and, in my opinion, some of the most interesting wines currently created in Spain come from Galicia.

 There are a lot of sub-divisions when it comes to land plots, making the use of machinery impossible, so there are a lot of differences between coastal and inland wines.

-Albamar was always a family run business.
+Albamar was always a family-run business.
 Xurxo's parents used to look after the vines and sell the wine in bulk or bottled without labels, something that is quite traditional in this region.
-In 2006 Xurxo completed all of the paperwork required in order to be able to join the Rías Baixas Denominación De Origen.
-He then began to make wine his own way.
+In 2006 Xurxo completed all of the paperwork required to be able to join the Rías Baixas Denominación de Origen.
+He then began to make wine his way.